 Kulturweg "Grafen, Gold und schwarzer Peter"

 The cultural trail leads through the history of the County of Veldenz.
-It relates important historical events, thrilling tales of counts, citizens and the Black Peter; it tells about territories and villages, of religious wars, of the life and work in preindustrial and modern times, as well as of architecture and viticulture.
-The trail of 47 km total length provides great views of the County of Veldenz, which formerly enclosed the Moselle villages Brauneberg, Mülheim, Veldenz, Burgen, Gornhausen and Andel as well as the Castle of Veldenz, the ancestral seat of the Counts of Veldenz.
-The cultural trail consists of several circular hiking trails and thus is approachable in sections.
+It relates important historical events and thrilling tales of counts, citizens and the Black Peter to the places and territories around the villages.
+Some of the tales are about religious wars, the life and work in preindustrial and modern times, as well as about historical architecture and viticulture.
+The trail of 47 km total length offers great views of the County of Veldenz, which formerly enclosed the Moselle villages of Brauneberg, Mülheim, Veldenz, Burgen, Gornhausen and Andel as well as the Castle of Veldenz, the ancestral seat of the Counts of Veldenz.
+The cultural trail consists of several circular hiking trails and thus can be discovered in sections.